South Carolina United Methodist Camps And Retreat Ministries

 How does South Carolina United Methodist Camps And Retreat Ministries spend its money?

 South Carolina United Methodist Camps And Retreat Ministries directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to South Carolina United Methodist Camps And Retreat Ministries tax-deductible?